17 Jun List: CP State gets bills passed in both Houses

 CP State monitors hundreds of bills every year, some of which we support and advocate for, some of which we oppose and advocate against, and others we simply watch.
-This year we were very successful in getting our priority bills passed by both Houses and none of the bills we opposed passed both Houses – thanks to Affiliate and our colleagues’ advocacy!
+This year we were very successful in getting our priority bills passed by both Houses and none of the bills that we strongly opposed passed both Houses – thanks to Affiliate and our colleagues’ advocacy!

 Supported Decision Making/OPWDD Program Bill #3 — S.7107-B (Mannion)/A.8586-B (Simon) identifies Supported Decision-Making as a less restrictive alternative to guardianship and to create additional support and autonomy to individuals needing assistance to make decisions for themselves.
 Creates obligations and corresponding immunity from liability for third parties to effectuate supported decisions made with a Supported Decision-Making Agreement.
 Allows regulations to be promulgated by state agencies serving a myriad of individuals who may benefit by less restrictive support, such as the Office for People With Developmental Disabilities (OPWDD), Office of Children and Family Services and the Office for the Aging.
 The bill would be effective 90 days after being signed by the Governor.
+CP Strongly supported.

 24-7 OPWDD Hotline for Care Coordination Pilot — A.7357-A (Abinanti)/S.6274-B (Mannion) requires OPWDD to establish and administer a three-year pilot program establishing a 24-hour per day hotline where people with developmental disabilities and their families can get non-emergency, non-medical assistance to provide help, referral services, and counseling.
 Requires hotline employees to be knowledgeable.
 Hotline must be accessible for people with disabilities and for the six most common languages spoken in New York other than English.
 Requires a report to the legislature regarding the program’s effectiveness.
 Requires a report submitted to the Governor and legislature on or before the conclusion of the program evaluating its effectiveness.
 The law would be effective 90-days after being signed by the Governor.